CrimsonVelka/DiffusionDesignWorks/docs/udw/udwpipeline.md

 I will repeat this process with all new dataset batches I make until the model is ready to train.
 From here I can use the Hydrus metadata I included to only select a specific range of data that is ready to go and it will export a new set of copies with sidecar txt files that the trainer will need to associate the tags and images.

 ## Kohya Trainer
-Things to note before continuing:
+!!!
+Note

--Card used for training is a water cooled RTX4090 MSI Suprim Liquid X on my personal machine.
+    -Card used for training with Kohya SD-Script is a water cooled RTX4090 MSI Suprim Liquid X on my personal machine.

     -Training 200k Images at 512x512 resolution at batch size 16 takes 48 hours.

     -Projected Training of 400k images at 768x768 resolution at batch size 1 is 120 hours based on a fellow trainer who trained a similar configuration with a 16GB Google TensorGPU on the cloud, with approximately 168 hours if trained at 1024x1024 over SD1/NAI.

---From a test I already tried a 768 resolution, batch size at 16 caused a CUDA Out of memory error within minutes of training start and then requires a PC restart.
-Have not tried again with the current pending training data size.
+    -From a test I already tried a 768 resolution, batch size at 16 down to 14 caused a CUDA Out of memory error within minutes of training start and then requires a PC restart.
+Have not tried again with the current pending training data size as I decided to focus on prepping the dataset

---SDXL training requires even more memory to accurately finetune the model, outside the scope of my hardware.
+    -SDXL training requires even more memory to accurately finetune the model, outside the scope of my hardware.

     -While training the model, I cannot perform any other GPU based tasks on my machine or risk causing an Out of Memory error.
 It also gets very hot.

     -Due to the above, I focused more on gathering the dataset and do as much quality work as I could before committing to a very lengthy training session.

 Japanese developer Kohya-SS’s SD Script package is an old but very consistent way training package.
 While it mostly supports LoRA and other network-based checkpoint trainings, it still supports full finetune support for SD1 models.
 It only needs to be pointed to a training directory, will check the main training folder and the regulation folder if enabled, and will then just follow the training parameters set in the powershell script and output the checkpoint when done.
 It borrows from the NAI training settings and incorporates the aspect ratio bucketing so the resolution sizes are not restricted to 1:1 aspect image